MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 the community as a whole.
 A key feature is the use of versions as a way of periodically bringing everything together.
-Although many elements of Continuous Integration and related approaches to software management can be found, the nature of LFRic and UM makes following these impractical.
+Although many elements of Continuous Integration and related approaches to software management can be found, the nature of LFRic and UM development makes following these impractical.

 The release cycle follows a semi-regular cadence, balancing flexibility to facilitate high priority goals against stability for the broader developer pool.